McStasMcXtrace/Schools/SOLEIL_March_2022/Day3_Friday_March_11th/8_Practical_Virtual_Exp_spectroscopy/README.md

   flag_sample = SCATTERED; // or "if (SCATTERED) flag_sample=1;
 %}
 ```
-and a similar block for the powder.
+and a similar block for the powder with `flag_container`.

 Add a new monitor, which is a copy of the 4&pi; monitor, but sensitive to sample-only events (remember to update the output file name).
 This is achieved with a line such as: